Commercial Leak Repairs / New Roof Contractors

-When it comes to commercial roofing repairs, experience does make a difference.
-Choose an experienced commercial roofing business that provides warranties on their roof repair services.
+When it comes to commercial roof repair services, knowledge does matter.
+Search for an experienced commercial roofing business that provides guarantees on their roof repair services.

 Our commercial roofing company is properly insured and licensed so that you are not liable for any kind of injuries or mishap to the workmen while the work is carried on.

 which requires additional knowledge and skills from residential roofing.
 Also our commercial roofing company will ensure the materials we use for your roof is the best possible for your roof type.

 Metal Steel, Aluminum, Standing Seam, Metal Tie, and Copper are some of the metal roofing materials used today in a commercial roofing application.
 When installed correctly, metal roofing material can last 30 to 50 years, which is just as good as the more expensive asphalt shingles.
 Metal roofing is not as costly as slate or tile roofing.
 In the past colored aluminum roofing has been known to fade, oxidize and peel, but many manufacturers have found the solution to this problem.
 This type of roofing can withstand the most extreme weather but has been known to dent when hit with hail.
 Their is now a new granulated coating that’s offered to prevent this outcome.
 Copper is a great option, though more expensive than aluminum but a copper roof can last up to 100 years.